 Help draft and pass legislation to protect youth via the safe-harbor bill (SB691-2022), which would shield victims of sex trafficking from unfair prosecution of offenses they were forced to commit while being trafficked.
-Support SB165, the juvenile jurisdiction bill, which would end the arbitrary and ineffective policy of defaulting youth charged with specific classes of crimes to adult court.
+End the immoral practice of police lying to juveniles to induce confessions by passing HB 76 (2023).
+Support HB 96 / SB 93 (2023) the juvenile jurisdiction bill, which would end the arbitrary and ineffective policy of defaulting youth charged with specific classes of crimes to adult court.